zzt93/os-lab1/docs/internal.md

 ## Thread and it's pid:
 ANY -- (-1) used by server like FM, MM, PM
 idle -- 0  -- running when no other thread ready; init and run test;
-send PM to make shell running; init file system;
+send message to PM to make shell running; init file system;
 Timer -- 1  -- deal with time-related system call and interrupt
 TTY -- 2  -- deal with keyboard input and screen update
-getty -- 3-5  -- change input to upper case
+getty -- 3-5  -- change input to upper case -- a test process for TTY
-IDE -- 6  -- about hard disk
+IDE -- 6  -- deal with hard disk read/write
-RAMDISK -- 7  -- disk in RAM
+RAMDISK -- 7  -- disk in RAM -- for test
 FM -- 8  -- deal with file related system call
 PM -- 9  -- deal with process related system call
 MM -- 10  -- deal with memory management
-~~user process invoker -- 11~~
+~~user process invoker -- 11~~ -- change to idle to invoke it
 first user process -- 11  -- shell program -- bound to tty4, ie read from/write to it
+empty -- 12 -- do nothing but waiting for interrupt, used for avoiding deadlock @see src/kernel/process/util.c
-  - user process start from shell -- 13 -- now the file 1 is a `timer` , `exit()` and `args` test. input example: `1 asdf`
+- user process start from shell -- 13
+-- now the file 1 is a `timer` , `exit()` and `args` test. input example: `1 asdf`
+-- file 2 is a test for `edf schedule method test`

 -------------